 On 27 February 2014, a TAQA employee suffered a fatal accident after falling overboard during a maintenance activity on the platform.
-At this time investigations into this incident are ongoing.
+The incident was fully investigated by TAQA and a number of processes have been implemented to prevent recurrence across all TAQA platforms.
+Action implementation has been verified through a full independent compliance check audit in March 2016.